UBC-AWP/lameness_hierarchy/README.md

 - Hierarchy created by crowd workers closely matched that from experienced assessors.
 - This method enables quick, precise labeling for lameness videos of dairy cows.
 - 5-level gait scoring system showed low intra- and inter-observer reliability.

-# About

-This repository contains the data and code for our project: **Redefining lameness assessment: Constructing lameness hierarchy using crowd-sourced data**.

 # Example Videos in Lameness Hierarchy
 ![gif](08-Lameness_rank_eloSteepness/plots/hierarchy_example.gif)